 Other common meat cattle breeds include the Hereford, which typically weighs 1,200 (cow) to 1,800 (bull) pounds at slaughter.

-And many beef connoisseurs consider the Brahman to be one of the best-tasting breeds.
+And many beef connoisseurs consider the Brahman one of the best-tasting breeds.
 Brahmans weigh in at up to 2,200 pounds at slaughter.

 But many farmers consider grass-fed cattle to live healthier lives than grain-fed cattle, which improves the quality and nutritional value of the resulting beef.
 In fact, some grass-fed cattle farms report growth rates that exceed those from grain-fed farms: one grass-fed cow reached a weight of 1,387 pounds in just 14 months!